 Best Motorcycle Rides Near Knoxville Tennessee That Aren’t the Tail of the Dragon

-First, lemme clarify something.
+First, I need to clarify something.

 By BEST, I mean the best motorcycle rides my husband John and I have done so far around Knoxville—which, I admit, is slightly limited.
 John bought our Indian FTR1200 in the fall of 2020, not leaving much time to ride that year, so 2021 was just the start of our motorcycle adventures together.